 When you expand the

-faa_flights view in the object browser, the
+flights view in the object browser panel, the

-carrier field is displayed:
+air_carrier field is displayed:

 When adding refinements to your project, be mindful of the order in which refinements are applied.
 Refinements are applied line by line going downwards within a single file, and by the order in which their files are included if an object is refined multiple times in multiple files.
 See the LookML Refinements documentation page for information about the order in which refinements are applied.